 This Research and Development project (R&D) is looking to new ways to engage audiences in interactive, immersive technologies, which will allow people who are interested in the architectural heritage of the city to audio-visually perceive the city in unprecedented ways.

-This virtual reality (VR) installation will attempt to merge archive material with footage shot recently on at key architectural heritage sites in the city, blending the past and present of Liverpool into a single user experience.
-The audience of the immersive installation will be given the opportunity to navigate virtually between landmark buildings and architectural sites, spanning from the Anglian Cathedral to the Liver Building on the city’s waterfront.
-Project completion is expected in June 2018.
+This experimental virtual reality (VR) installation will merge archive material with film footage shot recently on at key architectural heritage sites in the city, blending the past and present of Liverpool into a single user experience.
+Users of the immersive installation will be able to navigate virtually between landmark buildings and architectural sites, spanning from the Anglian Cathedral to the Liver Building on the city’s waterfront.
+The project will be showcased at the International Business Festival in June 2018.

 Monday.
 12 Feb 2018